aivantg/airtable-schema-generator/README.md

 `defaultView`: You can specify a default view to use for Read requests.
 Default is "Grid View" `schemaMeta`: Where your metadata for schema generation lives.
 Details below

-specifying where your `schemaMetadata.json` file lives as the input folder and where you'd like to store your utility functions as the output folder.

 #### 4) Create a `.env` file.

 Create a file called `.env` (identical to `.env.example`) in the root of your project and fill in the values with your  Airtable Base ID.